Jumpstart Your Warrior Resolutions:Instill These 5 Healthy Eating Habits Now

 You’ll also learn a lot more about what’s healthy and how to feed yourself properly this way.

-Many of us aren’t interested in giving up meat in any capacity (and besides, there’s plenty of science that shows that meat can be good for you if eaten in the right amounts).
+Many of us aren’t interested in giving up meat in any capacity (and besides, there’s plenty of science that shows that some animal-based proteins can be good for you if eaten in the right amounts).

 But you can still eat a little more healthily while enjoying regular meat by transitioning to fish instead of beef.